Halifax Choral Society

-Halifax Choral Society is a choir based in the town of Halifax in the English county of West Yorkshire.
+Halifax Choral Society (HCS) is a choir based in the town of Halifax in the English county of West Yorkshire.
 It is notable for being the oldest amateur choral society in Britain (and possibly in the world) with an unbroken record of performance.

 History

 The idea for the Halifax Choral Society (initially called Halifax Quarterly Choral Society) emerged from a discussion in late 1817 at a dinner party hosted at his home, Crow Trees in Lightcliffe, Halifax, for his musical friends by William Priestley, an eminent local musician, antiquary and literary gentleman.
 Late in 1817, at a dinner party Priestley discussed the possibility of a permanent choir rather than the gatherings of singers that had presented concerts in the district for many years previously.

 The choir has played an important role in the social and musical life of Halifax throughout its life, especially during the many civic and national celebrations which typified Imperial Britain in the nineteenth century.
 In the twentieth century the choir was able to keep going through the two world wars, and exploited the technology of radio, TV, and the gramophone and its descendants, to reach new audiences.

 As well as performing with professional orchestras and top-ranking soloists, it performs with the highest ranking brass bands such as the Black Dyke Band from nearby Queensbury.
 The choir maintains a friendly rivalry with neighbouring Huddersfield Choral Society.
-This may be due in part to the Halifax Choral Society interviewing and turning down the young Malcolm Sargent for the post of conductor, and then later seeing Sargent's enormous success as conductor in Huddersfield.
+This may be due in part to the Halifax Choral Society interviewing and turning down the young Malcolm Sargent for the post of conductor, and then later seeing Sargent's success as conductor in Huddersfield.

 Halifax Choral Society has pioneered music by such composers as Mendelssohn and Haydn.
 Works have also been commissioned especially for the HCS.